FrancescoHamar/PokerBot/README.md

 Otherwise, the bot can simply be used by itself to play games without any stakes.

 The file contains IDs for the chats found on the server that it was tested on.
-The run token was also removed.
+The run token was also removed (the one in the commit history is no longer in function).